cube3power/atsd/rule-engine/README.md

 ### Deviation Thresholds

-Short-term anomalies can be spotted by comparing statistical functions for different intervals.
+Short-term anomalies can be spotted by comparing statistical functions for different overlapping intervals.

-The condition below activates alerts if the 5-minute average exceeds the 1-hour average by more than `20` and by more than `10%`.
+The condition below activates an alert if the 5-minute average exceeds the 1-hour average by more than `20` and by more than `10%`.

 ```javascript
   avg('5 minute') - avg() > 20 && avg('5 minute') / avg() > 1.1